JA-Santiago/website/_interests/interests.md

 ---
 title: "What I Love Doing"
 ---
-Cycling, cooking, making artsy crafts, walking around the village and playing with our dogs.
+Cycling, cooking, making artsy crafts, walking around the village, and playing with our dogs.